manwar/docker-guide/README.md

       - CentOS (Docker Image)
       - Debian (Docker Image)

-The docker container is like a micro computer havin
+The docker container is like a micro computer.

 ### Docker Desktop

-It allows to run Linux containers on Windows or MacOS.
+It allows to run `Linux` containers on `Windows` or `MacOS`.

-It uses a Hypervisor layer with a lightweight Linux distro.
+It uses a `Hypervisor` layer with a lightweight `Linux` distro.

 ### Install Docker

-You can download the docker from the official website and follow the instructions of your OS.
+You can download the docker from the official website and follow the instructions for your OS.

-For me, I am running Ubuntu 24.04 LTS in WSL2.
+For me, I am running `Ubuntu 24.04 LTS` in `WSL2`.

 I found this [**installation guide**](https://gist.github.com/dehsilvadeveloper/c3bdf0f4cdcc5c177e2fe9be671820c7) very handy.